-Joy Dilnot has tried a quite few things to get her teenage children to engage with the story.
-Some have stuck, some haven’t, but that illustrates a good point – you have to try things out and see what works.
+Joy Dilnot has tried quite a few things to get her teenage children to engage with the story.
+Some have stuck, others haven’t, but that illustrates a good point.
+You have to try things out and see what works.
 It doesn’t matter if something isn’t successful, simply try something else next year.
 One thing that has proved a success for Joy and her family is matching giving and mission.

-“Pre-pandemic, the two older boys came with me on a mission trip and seen social action and mission work first-hand.
-So, now at Christmas we all donate some of our money to charity (usually ‘buying’ something specific like a cow or toilet twinning).
+“In recent years, the two older boys have come with me on a mission trip and seen social action and mission work first-hand.
+So, now at Christmas we all donate some of our (pocket) money to charity (usually ‘buying’ something specific, like a cow or ‘twinning’ our toilet).
 This is then put on the tree so that everyone can see it.”

 Make and bake at Christmas

-Food plays a big part at Christmas and you can enjoy making and baking together.
-Using Bake through the Bible at Christmas (Susie Bentley-Taylor and Bekah Moore), will help you explore the Bible story through baking and making food.
-Moreover, baking or making food provides a good time to chat – when hands are busy, that’s often the best time to talk about faith, regardless of the age of your children.
+Food plays an important role at Christmas, and you can enjoy making and baking together.
+Using Bake Through the Bible at Christmas (by Susie Bentley-Taylor and Bekah Moore) will help you explore the Bible story through making food.
+Moreover, baking provides a good time to chat.
+When hands are busy, that’s often the best time to talk about faith, regardless of the age of your children.
 Why not try Christmassy treats such as gingerbread, or decorating cupcakes or cake pops?

-If you have children who enjoy craft, then Flame Creative Children’s Ministry is a good place to go for some great ideas that will help you focus on the Christmas story and engage your children in conversations that will help build their faith, and yours!
+If you have children who enjoy craft, Flame Creative Children’s Ministry (flamecreativekids.blogspot.co.uk) is a good place to go for great ideas that will help you focus on the Christmas story and engage your children in conversations that will help build their faith, and yours!

 Scale it appropriately

-Christmas is a time when everything seems different, and if you’ve got children with additional needs, all this ‘different’ might be too much to cope with.
-Adding in a faith-building time too could prove a step too far.
+Christmas is a time when everything seems different, and if you’ve got children with additional needs, all this change might be too much.
+Adding in a faith-building time could prove a step too far.

 Slotting exploration of the Christmas story into your regular routine is a good place to start.
-You will know what time in the day would be best for your child(ren) and what you can swap out of your schedule.
+You will know what time of day would be best for your child(ren) and what you can swap out of your schedule.

 Make it achievable

-What becomes clear through all of these examples is that, if you start something simple and early in your family’s life, then you will be able to create traditions that your children will want to continue throughout their teenage life and into adulthood.
-And these traditions can form the framework within which faith can develop and grow.
+What becomes clear through all these examples is that, if you start something simple and early in your family’s life, you will be able to create traditions your children will want to continue throughout their teenage life and into adulthood.
+And these traditions can form the framework within which faith develops and grows.

-If you already help your children grow in faith at Christmas, why not share with us what you do on Twitter or Facebook?
-Or email us your ideas and we’ll share them with the rest of the Premier Youth and Children’s Work readership!
+If you have your own traditions and ideas around Christmas, why not share them with us on Twitter or Facebook?
+Or email us at firstname.lastname@example.org and we’ll share them with everyone else!